Rebuilding compliance to unblock merchant activation

 My role

-Sole product designer on a cross-functional team with Product and Eng.
-I owned both initiatives end-to-end (from user research, problem definition and solution execution).
-I also advocated for decisions beyond the immediate scope, including email notifications and contextual alerts, to ensure the full compliance journey was covered.
+I led a two-part redesign across the merchant flow and internal tooling.
+I also pushed beyond the immediate scope, adding email notifications and contextual alerts to ensure the full compliance journey was covered.

 Problem